maraneagu/Theater-Java/README.md

 ### Database / Workbench

 To stock the data of this application, I've used MySQL, writing the SQL code in MySQL Workbench.
-Here are the SQL commands for creating the actual tables: [SQL Theater Commands.](https://github.com/maraneagu/Theater-Java/blob/main/MySQLTheaterCommands.txt)
+Here are the SQL commands for creating the actual tables: [MySQL Theater Commands.](https://github.com/maraneagu/Theater-Java/blob/main/MySQLTheaterCommands.txt)

 ### Sign up / Log in